 Casado et al (2000) Presynaptic N-MthD.-aspartate receptors at the parallel fiber-Purkinje cell synapse.
 Proc Natl Acad Sci U S A 97 11593 PMID: 11016958

 Tacconi et al (1993) Inhibition of [3H]-(+)-MK 801 binding to rat brain sections by CPP and 7-chlorokynurenic acid: an autoradiographic analysis.
 Br J Pharmacol 108 577 PMID: 8096780

 Do you know of a great paper that uses 7-Chlorokynurenic acid from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Epilepsy is a brain disease that affects 60 million people globally.
 More than 20 anti-seizure drugs are currently available, but these do not address the underlying causes of the condition.
 This poster summarizes current knowledge about the development of the condition and highlights some approaches that have disease-modifying effects in proof-of-concept studies.

 Huntington's Disease Poster

 Huntington's disease (HD) is a monogenic neurodegenerative disorder, which is characterized by the prevalent loss of GABAergic medium spiny neurons (MSN) in the striatum.
 This poster summarizes the MSN intracellular signaling pathways implicated in the pathology of HD, as well as highlighting the use of iPSCs for HD modeling.